-Expending Harzons the year to ensure it is meeting expectations. • Pr1me is the basis for maths teaching at school.
+Expending Horizons the year to ensure it is meeting expectations.
+Pr1me is the basis for maths teaching at school.
 However, effective teaching includes resources and practices that will enable the kura to meet its goal.
 Survey children, staff and community regarding maths including content, attitudes etc. Resource the programme appropriately and support staff where required.
 Maths is part of the Curriculum Refresh to be lead by Janine Higgins (MOE) 2023.
 This will help guide the practices that we need to have in place to further support teaching and learning.
 Students enjoy maths and this is reflected by their use of maths in everyday situations.
 Parents receive clear reporting about the needs and achievement of their child.
 CTS children achieve highly in literacy.
 BSLA is an integral part of our junior school teaching.
 It is specific and targeted.
 BSLA will form a part of the middle school programme where PD can be accessed.
 Structured literacy techniques will be used to support those children who have literacy needs across the school.
 Writing processes are to be reviewed across the school for 2023 to lift the number of children at the expected level to above.
 Junior school leader will ensure that all junior staff are using BSLA and following the new Literacy Vision implemented in 2022.
 If possible, the middle school will receive PD using BSLA.
 Programmes will be in place to support structured literacy i.e. STEPs, Lexia etc. Literacy is part of the Curriculum Refresh to be lead by Janine Higgins (MOE) 2023.
 This will help guide the practices that we need to have in place to further support teaching and learning.
 An opportunity to develop literacy involving ERO.
-James Hebberd Junior School Staff All other staff LSAs SENCO LSC Janine Higgins Jacqueline Woods (ERO) WSL (Megan H) Consistent processes across the school.
+James Hebberd Junior School Staff All other staff LSAs SENCo LSC Janine Higgins Jacqueline Woods (ERO) WSL (Megan H) Consistent processes across the school.
 High rates of achievement The science of reading is understood and used to improve teaching methods and outcomes for all.
+An issue with the middle school BSLA practices was identified leading to some PD and further resources purchased to improve programme further in the school.